 Technology has infiltrated every part of our lives so there seems to be no reason why it wouldn’t have joined us during the old fashioned pastime of going for a pint.
-Nowadays all the kids and their grandaddies have got themselves smart phones and, unlike dinner time, it is purely acceptable for you, or your mate, or your grandad to use a phone during beer time.
-Now we’d never say that is a bad thing, but, unless your inviting someone along, it very rarely has anything to do with the situation at hand; that being beer.
+Nowadays all the kids and their grandaddies have got themselves smartphones and, unlike dinner time, it is purely acceptable for you, or your mate or your grandpa to use a phone during beer time.
+Now we’d never say that is a bad thing, but, unless you're inviting someone along, it very rarely has anything to do with the situation at hand; that being beer.
 So what if there were a way to make it so?

 Untappd - $ FREE

 This is one of the most popular beer apps out there and with its user-friendly interface, and akin-ness to other apps in our lives it is easy to see why.
 Untappd is like social networking for the beer world; think of it as the beer lovers Facebook and Twitter all rolled into one.

 It allows you to check-in to a location and to let your friends know what beer you’re drinking, whilst at the same time letting you rate each beer.
 Your friends can also toast (like) or comment on your post, your beverage and your drinking hole of choice.
 It also acts as a journal of your beer-ventures.
 Pretty handy when the craft beer world is expanding and the amout of names and brands are getting harder and harder to keep track of.
 Finally -if that all weren’t enough- the app also offers suggestions of what you might like to try next based on what you’ve enjoyed so far.
 It also helps you to seek out establishments that serve said beer.

 This is a nifty little app that can take you from the realm of potluck, when staring at a long list of craft beers, to making a much more informed decision than you might have done.